Art by Munch and Vigeland you can see in Oslo

 This small museum is next to the Natural History museum in Tøyengata and is reached by Subway lines heading to Tøyen, or by the number 20 bus, or by a 30-minute walk from the centre of town.
-Just after you go in there are films and documentaries about the artist's life being played in a small auditorium.
+The first room is a small auditorium where continuous films and documentaries let you know about the artist's life.
 Here you learn about his demons, the women in his life, and how this affected his work.
 This is a great way to begin the exhibition, it helps to understand the artist and the art you are about to see.The largest collection of Edvard Munch's work is housed in this museum, and they are often presented in different ways, side-by-side with other artists.

 Interestingly, his most well-known paintings, The Scream and Madonna, are not in this museum at all, but they can be found in the National Gallery which is in a different part of the city, not too far away.

 Oslo's National Gallery houses The Scream by Edvard Munch

 The National Gallery is in Oslo centre, just next to the university.
 It has a permanent exhibition which takes you through the history of art, and shows how styles and subjects have changed through the decades.
 Within the collection are works by Picasso, Matisse, Monet, Christian Krohg and many more.
 This gallery is a nice size to walk around, it's small enough to see all the exhibits, but large enough to have a variety of art that can appeal to everyone's tastes.